 - 16. Trinidad and Tobago

-- 17. US Virgin Islands
+- 17. U.S. Virgin Islands

 - 18. Puerto Rico

-- 19. Curaçao
+- 19. British Virgin Islands

 - 20. Cuba

-20 Best Caribbean Islands
+Best Caribbean Islands to Visit

-Ocho Rios is another popular spot for visitors as it’s home to many of Jamaica’s best attractions, including Dunn’s River Falls, Blue Hole Mineral Spring, and Green Grotto Caves.
+If you’re looking for a laid-back atmosphere, Negril has that.
+You can spend your days lounging on the beach or exploring the cliffs.
+Ocho Rios is home to many of Jamaica’s best attractions, including Dunn’s River Falls, Blue Hole Mineral Spring, and Green Grotto Caves.

 2. Turks and Caicos

-Going on a glass-bottom boat tour to explore the amazing underwater world, or taking a nature hike through thick mangrove forests, or along Bird Rock Trail is a great way to get up close and personal with the native wildlife of Turks and Caicos.
+While most visitors visit the islands for the beaches and resorts, plenty of other activities keep you busy.
+Book a glass-bottom boat tour to explore the underwater world, take a nature hike through thick mangrove forests, or hike along Bird Rock Trail to get up close and personal with native wildlife.

-There are over 200 dive sites around the islands, making it a paradise for both beginner and experienced divers.
-You can also go deep-sea fishing, stand-up paddleboarding, or even windsurfing!
+For those looking for more action in their vacation, the islands offer excellent scuba diving and snorkeling opportunities.
+More than 200 dive sites are around the islands, making it a paradise for beginner and experienced divers.
+You can also go deep-sea fishing, stand-up paddleboarding, or even windsurfing.

+To taste the local culture, take a day trip to Grand Turk, the capital island of Turks and Caicos.
 This is where you’ll find the National Museum, which houses artifacts from the Lucayan people who once inhabited the islands.
 You can also learn about the island’s salt-producing history at the Turks and Caicos National Historical Park.

 See Related: Best Places to Travel Alone in the World